aimlcommunitybd/public-docs/legal/code-of-conduct.md

 #### 8. **Avoid Potentially Divisive Topics**
 - To ensure an inclusive environment for all members, please avoid divisive topics outside our community's scope.
 - This includes political discussions, ideological debates, or other sensitive topics that may create hostility, regardless of perspective.
 - This community is focused on AI/ML and professional growth.
+- Keep discussions centered on AI/ML, technology, and professional development.

 #### 9. **This Code of Conduct applies to the following people in online and offline spaces:**
 - admins of the online space